Whole Foods Market: Public image and legal issues

 In June 2020, two employees said they were sent home for wearing masks that stated "I can't breathe" and "Black Lives Matter".
 A Whole Foods spokesperson stated that "all Whole Foods Market Team Members have signed acknowledgments of our longstanding company dress code, which prohibits any visible slogans, messages, logos or advertising that are not company-related, on any article of clothing, including face masks".

 In November 2020, Whole Foods banned Canadian employees from wearing a Remembrance Day poppy, the national symbol of remembrance worn by Canadians on Remembrance Day.
 On November 6, 2020, the House of Commons of Canada unanimously adopted a motion "to condemn Whole Foods and its owner Jeff Bezos for banning its employees from wearing poppies on their uniform".
 The same day, Whole Foods reversed its policy, saying "Given the learnings of today, we are welcoming Team Members to wear the poppy pin in honour of Remembrance Day."

 Whole Foods has been criticized for "humanewashing", or misleading animal welfare labeling, on its meat, dairy, and egg products.
 In 2024, international farmed animal protection organization Mercy For Animals accused Whole Foods of humanewashing and lacking transparency regarding the company's plans for fulfilling its pledge to stop sourcing fast-growing broiler chicken breeds, also known as "Frankenchickens", by 2024.
 Whole Foods' 2023 impact report states that higher-welfare breeds constituted only 4.42% of fresh chicken units sold in 2023, just one year before the company's commitment deadline for reaching 100%.
 Despite continuing to tout its pledge, Whole Foods has yet to add a time-bound plan for implementing its breed policy to its public chicken welfare roadmap.

+In March 2025, a federal class-action lawsuit was filed against Whole Foods supplier Alexandre Family Farm, as well as the certifier Humane Farm Animal Care.
+The lawsuit alleged that the "Certified Humane" label used on the farm's dairy products is deceptive, and that that the operation's practices violated the certifier's own standards.
+Alexandre Family Farm has denied allegations of systemic cruelty, maintaining that the identified issues were isolated incidents and that their practices remain in line with humane standards.